Steve Forbes: Early political career

-In 1985, President Ronald Reagan appointed Forbes as head of the Board of International Broadcasting (BIB), which organized the operation of Radio Free Europe/Radio Liberty.
+In 1985, President Ronald Reagan appointed Forbes as head of the Board of International Broadcasting (BIB), which historically managed the operation of Radio Free Europe/Radio Liberty.
 Reagan's successor, George H. W. Bush reappointed Forbes to the position.
 Forbes would continue to serve as the BIB's leader until 1993, following the inauguration of Bill Clinton.

 Following his career as the BIB's head, Forbes went on to get involved in various conservative political advocacy groups.
 From 1993 to 1996, Forbes was the chairman of the Board of Directors of "Empower America", which later merged with the advocacy group FreedomWorks.
 Through "Empower America", Forbes became associates with prominent conservative politician Jack Kemp, who would go on to endorse Forbes during the 1996 Republican Party presidential primaries.
 From 1996 to 1999, Forbes also served as honorary chairman of the advocacy group "Americans for Hope, Growth and Opportunity", described as "a grassroots, issues-advocacy organization founded to advance pro-growth, pro-freedom and pro-family issues."

 Forbes helped craft Christine Todd Whitman's plan for a 30% cut in New Jersey's income tax over three years, and this plan proved to be a major factor in her victory over incumbent Governor James Florio.
 Despite Forbes and Whitman being childhood friends, Forbes would later distance himself from Whitman during his bid for the Republican nomination in 2000 owing to Whitman's pro-choice stance on abortion.